 We've built the world's most comprehensive career test.
 Our questionnaire measures over 180 traits to match you against 500+ careers.
 Our mission is to help you find your calling in life.Take the Sokanu Career Test

 An air traffic controller is an individual responsible for directing aircraft in an orderly manner within the global air traffic control system.
 These individuals are often referred to as controllers, air controllers, and flight controllers.
 They are highly trained professionals with very specialized skills.

 Would you make a good air traffic controller?
 Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.

-There are many factors involved with what it takes to be an Air Traffic Controller.
-Education, physical health, mental health, and stress management capability are just a few of the most common requirements needed for this profession.
+There are many factors involved with what it takes to be an air traffic controller.
+Education, physical health, mental health, and stress management capabilities are just a few of the most common requirements needed for this profession.
 Education and training for such a position can take anywhere from six months to many years, making the median age for an applicant around twenty years old.

 This training lasts anywhere from months to years much like the previous training and depending on how much traffic the assigned sector is known to receive.
 Only after they have successfully completed a full training program will they be allowed control of their own sector without the constant aid of others.

 The workplace of an air traffic controller varies, but is generally based at an airport in their country, whether it be civilian or military operated.
 The working conditions are highly stressful and as such strong medical and mental regulations are enforced upon employees to ensure the most healthy and highly trained individuals are placed in these positions.